 The output capacitor selection affects both the output voltage ripple and the loop dynamics of the regulator.
-The ADP2441 is designed to operate with small ceramic output capacitors that have low ESR and ESL; therefore, the device can easily meet tight output voltage ripple specifications.
+The ADP2442 is designed to operate with small ceramic output capacitors that have low ESR and ESL; therefore, the device easily meets tight output voltage ripple specifications.
 For best performance, use X5R or X7R dielectric capacitors with a voltage rating that is 1.5 times the output voltage and avoid using Y5V and Z5U dielectric capacitors, which have poor temperature and dc bias characteristics.
-Table 10 lists some recommended capacitor from Murata and Taiyo Yuden.
+Table 10 lists recommended capacitors from Murata and Taiyo Yuden.